-• Potentially investing in bonds, including lower-quality debt securities (those of less than investment-grade quality, also referred to as high yield debt securities or junk bonds), as well as stocks that are not currently paying dividends, but offer prospects for future income or capital appreciation.
+- Potentially investing in other types of equity securities and debt securities, including lower-quality debt securities (those of less than investment-grade quality, also referred to as high yield debt securities or junk bonds). - Investing in domestic and foreign issuers. - Using fundamental analysis of factors such as each issuer's financial condition and industry position, as well as market and economic conditions, to select investments. - Potentially using covered call options as tools in managing the fund's assets.